ArenKDesai/Aren-s-Notes/os lec.md

 ```C
 Pthread_mutex_t mylock = PTHREAD_MUTEX_INITIALIZER;
 ```
-The lock can be acquired by a thread, in which case other threads will need to wait for the lock to be
+The lock can be acquired by a thread, in which case other threads will need to wait for the lock to be unlocked or released.